The Bankrate promise

 If you can, call your insurer before you leave the scene of the accident, but don’t call until you are safe and have talked to the police and exchanged information with the other driver.
 Many insurance companies allow you to file a claim online or via a mobile app, but you may prefer to call and talk to a live person so you can be sure you’re doing everything they need you to do.

 If your car is not driveable, your provider may call a tow truck if the police haven’t already.
-If you have rental car coverage, they will start the process of getting you in another car immediately.
+If you have rental car coverage, your insurer could start the process of getting you in another vehicle immediately.

 3. Speak with a claims specialist